JettF/docs/src/pages/web/integrate.md

         | disable_entry_animation | *optional* - `boolean`.
 When true, prevents a Journeys entry animation.
         | disable_exit_animation | *optional* - `boolean`.
 When true, prevents a Journeys exit animation.
         | open_app | *optional* - `boolean`.
 Whether to try to open the app passively through Journeys (as opposed to opening it upon user clicking); defaults to false.
+        | nonce | *optional* - `string`.
+A nonce value that will be included on any script or style tags Branch adds to your site.
+Used to whitelist these tags in your Content Security Policy.

 - ### Testing read deep link

     - Used for [Read deep link](#read-deep-link)

     - Make a deep link redirect to your website

         ```json
         https://example.app.link/kJNbhZ1PrF?$fallback_url=https://example.com